Pressio/SHAW/docs/content/inputfile.rst

 `4.
 Material Model Section`_
 ############################

+Last but not least, we have the material model parametrization.
+You need to choose one of the options below.

-The material section is *mandatory*, in the input file you have to choose one among the following ones.
+.. note-danger:: The material model section is *mandatory*: do not forget it when you create the input file!

 `3.1 Single Layer Material Model`_
 ----------------------------------